Nonbenzodiazepine Sedative-Hypnotics for Sleep Disorders

 Moderate hepatic impairment (Child-Pugh Class B)

 Initial dosage reductions are required in patients receiving zaleplon or zolpidem.
-Maximum dose reductions are recommended in patients receiving lemborexant.
+Maximum dose reductions are recommended in patients receiving lemborexant or daridorexant.
 No dose adjustments are necessary in patients receiving eszopiclone, ramelteon, suvorexant, or tasimelteon.
 No quantitative guidelines are available for diphenhydramine, doxylamine, or doxepin.
 Melatonin is generally not recommended in patients with hepatic disease.

 Severe hepatic impairment (Child-Pugh Class C)

 The elderly may be particularly at risk for adverse events from some hypnotic agents, so careful selection of drug therapy and the dosage is important when treatment is indicated.
 Skilled care residents should be treated with extra caution.
-The federal Omnibus Budget Reconciliation Act (OBRA) regulates medication use in residents of long-term care facilities (LTCFs); the OBRA guidelines recommend that a clinician evaluate factors that may be causing insomnia before initiating a sedative-hypnotic agent.
-OBRA provides dosing guidance for most sedatives in residents of LTCFs.
-Also, when a medication is being used to induce sleep or treat a sleep disorder, the facility should attempt periodic tapering of the medication or provide documentation of medical necessity in compliance with OBRA guidelines.
+The federal Omnibus Budget Reconciliation Act (OBRA) regulates medication use in residents of long-term care facilities (LTCFs); evaluate factors that may be causing insomnia before initiating a sedative-hypnotic agent in an older or debilitated patient.
+OBRA provides dosing guidance for most hypnotic agents for residents of LTCFs.
+Also, when a hypnotic medication of any class is used, the facility should attempt periodic tapering of the medication or provide documentation of medical necessity in compliance with OBRA guidelines.

 According to the Beers Criteria, nonbenzodiazepine benzodiazepine-receptor agonists (NBRAs) (e.g., zolpidem, zaleplon, eszopiclone) are considered potentially inappropriate medications (PIMs) in geriatric patients and should be avoided.
 These drugs may produce adverse effects similar to benzodiazepines in older adults, such as syncope, falls, fractures, impaired psychomotor function, and delirium.
 There are increased risks for emergency department visits, hospitalizations, and motor vehicle crashes, as well as minimal improvement in sleep latency and duration with the use of these agents in older adults.
 Systemic exposure to these drugs is increased in geriatric patients, and a reduced maximum daily dose should be used if advised by the product label.
 If an NBRA must be used, consider reducing the use of other CNS-active medications that increase the risk of falls and fractures, and implement other strategies to reduce fall risk.
 First-generation sedating antihistamines (e.g., diphenhydramine and doxylamine) that are marketed for sleep are considered PIMs in the elderly and should be avoided because they are highly anticholinergic.